es-tooling/ecosystem-cleanup/README.md

-# JS ecosystem cleanup
+# e18e ecosystem issues

-As part of the [e18e](https://e18e.dev) initiative, the ecosystem cleanup project is a community effort to collaborate on cleaning up technical debt in the JS ecosystem.
+As part of the [e18e](https://e18e.dev) initiative and community, this repository is a place to track issues and contributions to projects across the ecosystem.

-Our goal is to provide a cleaner, faster and simpler dependency tree in the JS ecosystem for those who are concerned with it.
+These contributions and issues may involve any number of the areas e18e focuses on.
+For example, many of the issues are `cleanup`, but some also contribute to `speedup`.

+## Ecosystem clean up

+This repository started life as the `ecosystem-cleanup` project, but has since outgrown that as the community has gone beyond only cleanup contributions.
+It has also been officially adopted into the e18e organisation as the primary issue tracker.

 ## How to help